asyncapi/website/pages/blog/2023-Q4-docs-report.md

 ---

 ### How to contribute to AsyncAPI Docs
 Did you know that you can contribute Docs to AsyncAPI as well?
-Code isn't the only way to contribute to OSS; docs are a **huge** help that benefit the entire OSS ecosystem.
+Code isn't the only way to contribute to OSS; docs are a **huge** help that benefits the entire OSS ecosystem.
 At AsyncAPI, we value Doc contributions as much as every other type of contribution. ❤️

 To get started as a Docs contributor:
 1. Familiarize yourself with our [project's Contribution Guide](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).